depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

   5. Reproduce the UCB1 algorithm in code with minimal supervision.

 <br />
 # 3 Policy & Value Functions
-  **Motivation**: Policy and Value Functions are at the core of Reinforcement Learning.
-The Policy function is the representative probabilities that our policy assigns to each action.
+  **Motivation**: Policy and value functions are at the core of reinforcement learning.
+The policy function is the representative probabilities that our policy assigns to each action.
 When we sample from these, we would like for better actions to have higher probability.
-The Value function is our estimate of the strength of the current state.
+The value function is our estimate of the strength of the current state.
 In AlphaGoZero, a single network calculates both a value and a policy, then later updates its weights according to how well the agent performs in the game.

   **Topics**:
-  1. Bellman Equation.
+  1. Bellman equation.
-  2. Policy Gradient.
+  2. Policy gradient.
-  3. On-Policy / Off-Policy.
+  3. On-policy / off-policy.
-  4. Policy Iteration.
+  4. Policy iteration.
-  5. Value Iteration.
+  5. Value iteration.

   **Required Reading**:
   1. Value Function:
      1. SB: Sections 3.5, 3.6, 3.7.
      2. SB: Sections 9.1, 9.2, 9.3*.